How Can Mamba Learn In Context with Outliers and Generalize Provably?: Main Theoretical Results

 We formulate a class of binary classification tasks where the labels in each task are determined by two selected relevant patterns.
 Such data formulation stems from the sparse representation assumption \citep{WMMS10} for real-world data and is widely adopted in theoretical analysis \citep{LWLC24, HCL23, JHZS24}.
 The model is trained on a subset of these tasks using prompts that may include context examples corrupted by additive outliers.
 We then evaluate the model’s performance on unseen tasks, where the prompts can contain outliers not observed during training.

 \textbf{P1.
 Theoretical Characterization of Learning Dynamics, ICL Generalization, and Robustness to Outliers in Mamba Models.} We provide quantitative guarantees that training with prompts can lead to favorable ICL generalization on unseen tasks, and these results hold even in the presence of outliers (Theorems~\ref{thm: mamba train} and~\ref{thm: mamba inference}).
 Specifically, if a fraction $p_a \in [0, 1)$ of the context examples in the training prompts contain additive outliers, we prove that the learned model still generalizes accurately at test time, as long as the fraction of outliers in the testing prompt, denoted by $\alpha$, is less than $\min\{1, p_a\cdot l_{tr}/l_{ts}\}$ where $l_{tr}$ and $l_{ts}$ are the number of examples in the training and testing prompts, respectively.
-Notably, the outliers in the test prompt may be previously unseen and can be formed as almost arbitrary positive linear combinations of a finite set of outlier patterns seen during training.
+Notably, the outliers in the test prompt may be previously unseen, but should contain a positive linear combinations of outlier patterns seen during training.

 \textbf{P2.
-A Comparison Between Mamba and Linear Transformer Models.} We theoretically analyze the convergence and ICL generalization of a one-layer linear Transformer (Theorems~\ref{thm: Transformer train} and~\ref{thm: Transformer inference}) for comparison.
+A Comparison Between One-Layer Mamba and Linear Transformer Models.} We theoretically analyze the convergence and ICL generalization of a one-layer linear Transformer (Theorems~\ref{thm: Transformer train} and~\ref{thm: Transformer inference}) for comparison.
 Our results show that linear Transformers require smaller batch sizes, fewer iterations, and milder constraints on the magnitude of outliers and the prompt length for successful training convergence compared to Mamba.
 However, linear Transformers can only generalize well when the test prompt has an outlier fraction $\alpha < 1/2$, whereas Mamba could maintain accurate generalization even if $\alpha$ goes to $1$.
 Moreover, even when both models can achieve ICL, e.g., when $\alpha$ is close to $1/2$, linear Transformers require significantly more context examples to achieve comparable performance.
 Thus, despite requiring more effort during training, Mamba models demonstrate superior robustness to outliers during ICL.

 \textbf{P3.
 Mechanism of Mamba Models in Implementing ICL.} Our analysis shows that the linear attention layer in Mamba selectively emphasizes context examples that share the same relevant pattern as the query, while the nonlinear gating layer promotes examples that are both close to the query and free of additive outliers.
 This dual mechanism enables the trained Mamba to suppress irrelevant or corrupted context examples and focus on informative examples close to the query, thus achieving successful and robust ICL.